 Since purchasing its first DynaCon modular conveyor, MasterTag has installed five DynaCon conveyor systems to address an array of material handling challenges, including ergonomics, process extensions and tight space tolerances; therefore, they contacted Dynamic Conveyor to design a conveyor for their system to increase their recycling and reuse of plastic scrap.

-“Because DynaCon conveyor systems are modular, we were able to build the conveyor around some very tight tolerances,” says Stapel.
+“Because DynaCon conveyor systems are modular, we were able to build the conveyor around some very tight tolerances,” says Greg Stapel, Engineer Assistant, at Montague, MI-based MasterTag..
 “We give them exact dimensions of what we need and they can follow it where others cannot.
 They seem to be able to match anything that we give them.”

 For the recycling application, Dynamic Conveyor provided MasterTag with “a skinny conveyor system, capable of conveying at angles up to 60 degrees that integrated easily into our existing system” says Stapel.

-“Once we got the machine to where we wanted it, and because we are able to slow down or speed up the conveyors based on our processes, we are actually exceeding what we projected and the conveyor is keeping up with that.”
+“Once we got the machine to where we wanted it, and because we are able to slow down or speed up the conveyors based on our processes, we are actually exceeding what we projected and the conveyor is keeping up with that.
+Usually conveyors are the bottleneck on a production line, but with the DynaCon conveyor systems, that is just not the case,” says Stapel.

 In line with MasterTag’s commitment to environmental issues and sustainability, the conveyors offer a sustainable and eco-friendly conveying solution by reducing, reconfiguring and reusing as well as utilizing the most energy efficient motors, costing just pennies a day to operate; thus reducing carbon emissions during the making of electricity.